jeetzala/aws-ecs-task-manager/README.md

 Docker health → healthy
 ```

+The secret-aware application was also tested locally using a temporary test environment variable.

 ---

 ## ✔️ Step 4 — Push the Image to Amazon ECR

-Created:
+Created the ECR repository:

 ```text
 task-manager
 ```

-in Amazon ECR.

 Images were pushed using versioned tags.

-The repository also includes a lifecycle policy to retain only the latest three tagged images matching the `v` prefix.
+The repository includes an image lifecycle policy to limit retained tagged images.

 ---